 Defendant Fails To Comply With FTC Guidelines

-88. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
+81. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
+According to the FTC, the need for data security should be factored into all business decision-making.